b-n/demystifying-unicode/pages/01-history.md

 layout: center
 ---

-## Summary:
+## Summary

 <v-clicks>

-- Computers know bits - `1`s and `0`s
+Computers know bits - `1`s and `0`s

-- Bits are not human structures - so we abstract
+Bits are not human structures - so we abstract

-- `char` isn't a character, it's just a `uint8_t` with a fancy name
+`char` isn't a character, it's just a `uint8_t` with a fancy name

-- We need a whole lot more bits if we more than just names and dates in europe
+We need a whole lot more bits if we more than just names and dates in europe

 </v-clicks>